MetaMask/metamask-improvement-proposals/MIPs/MIP-X.md

 2. Modify the CAIP-27 resolution logic in MetaMask to handle versioned appropriately.
 The resolution process should take into account the specified version.

-3. Add a new method, `getSupportedVersions`, which returns the list of CAIP-27 versions supported by MetaMask.
-This method allows developers and users to query the supported versions and ensure compatibility when interacting with versioned asset identifiers.

 The updated CAIP-27 API in MetaMask will have the following structure: